Stay Alive: Critical reception

 Stay Alive received negative critical reviews.
+Rotten Tomatoes holds this film with a 12% rating based on 58 reviews, with an average rating of 3.20/10.
+The site's critics consensus states: "A by-the-numbers teen horror flick, Stay Alive fails to exploit its premise for any real scares."
 Metacritic reported the film had an average score of 24 out of 100 based on 17 reviews.
-Rotten Tomatoes holds this film with a 10% rating based on 59 reviews, with an average rating of 3.20/10.
-The site's critics consensus states: "A by-the-numbers teen horror flick, Stay Alive fails to exploit its premise for any real scares."

 Writing for Newsday, John Anderson commented that "'Stay Alive' spends a lot of time inside the video game system, and what will terrify the audience very early on is the realization that there's better acting in the video game than on the big screen."
 Meanwhile, writing for Variety, Anderson concluded: "Seldom is there anything close to real passion or panic on display here from cast members."

 Gregory Kirschling of Entertainment Weekly gave the film a D− and commented, "this dopey movie keeps flouting its own rules, so that one character who dies in the game gets to live, while poor suckers get offed for real even though we never saw their Game Overs."
 Entertainment Weekly gave the "Unrated Director's Cut" version a C+.